Madame Chrysanthème (opera): Prologue

-After an orchestral introduction the curtain rises on the bridge of a French battleship; two officers, Pierre and Yves are leaning on the balustrade while the topman sings.
-Pierre sings of his dream of a Japanese love affair.
-A naval fanfare announces the arrival in port and the scene changes:
+On the bridge of a French battleship, two officers, Pierre and Yves are leaning on the balustrade while the topman sings.
+Pierre recalls his dream of a Japanese love affair.
+A naval fanfare announces the arrival in port.

 Act 1

-On arrival in Nagasaki the ship is invaded by merchants, who are then followed by geishas, who dance, among whom is one with whom Pierre immediately falls in love.
+On arrival in Nagasaki the ship is invaded by merchants, who are then followed by geishas, who dance.
+Pierre immediately falls in love with one of them.
 Born in Yeddo she was abandoned as a child.
-Before she can give Pierre her name Yves announces the arrival of Kangarou, a jack-of-all-trades, but also a marriage broker.
-Despite Kangarou fussing, her adopted parents Sucre and Prune are introduced.
-Pierre contracts a "Japanese marriage" with his chosen geisha, and at the end of the act Kangarou announces Chrysanthème's name.
+Before she can give Pierre her name Yves announces the arrival of Kangarou, a jack-of-all-trades, who is a marriage broker.
+The young woman's adopted parents Sucre and Prune are introduced.
+Pierre contracts a "Japanese marriage" with his chosen geisha, and at the end of the act Kangarou announces her name: Chrysanthème.

 Act 2

-After an orchestral entr'acte the tableau begins in the garden of Chrysanthème, with Prune paying devotions to Buddha.
+In the Chrysanthème's garden, Prune pays devotions to Buddha.
 She parts the screens behind which Chrysanthème and Pierre still sleep.
 Chrysanthème arranges flowers around the house.
-Pierre declares his love but Chrysanthème chides him.
+Pierre declares his love, but Chrysanthème chides him.
 At the end Pierre and Chrysanthème's friends arrive and congratulate the couple and Oyouki sings in Breton mode.

 Act 3

 In front of the temple of Osueva a festival takes place with a chants and dances.
-After Chrysanthème has sung her song, Pierre is furious and jealous arguments break out between Yves and Pierre.
-The act ends with a procession, and chorus of priests.
+After Chrysanthème sings her song, Pierre is furious and jealous arguments break out between Yves and Pierre.
+A procession of priests pass by.

 Act 4

-Chrysanthème and Oyouki are heard singing off-stage.
-Pierre enters the garden and reflects on the emotions evoked by the song.
+Chrysanthème and Oyouki are heard in the distance.
+Pierre enters the garden and reflects on the emotions evoked by his love.
 There is a reconciliation between the characters.
-A cannon shot is heard and Yves enters joyfully looking forward to his return to his family in Brittany.
+A cannon shot is heard, and Yves enters joyfully looking forward to his return to his family in Brittany.
 After farewells, Chrysanthème gives Yves a letter to pass on to Pierre once they are at sea.

 Epilogue

-(Same setting as in the Prologue).
-After an interlude, out at sea Pierre reads Chrysanthème's letter in which she wrote that although she was smiling when they parted, he should remember, when far away, that in Japan that there are women who love, and cry.
+Out at sea Pierre reads Chrysanthème's letter.
+She writes that although she was smiling when they parted, he should remember, when far away, that in Japan there are women who love, and cry.
 He tosses the lotus flowers she had given him into the sea and asks to forget his Japanese marriage.